cmoeser5/Employee-Database-SQL/README.md

 GROUP BY last_name
 ORDER BY COUNT(last_name) DESC;
 ```

-## Bonus
+### Salary Analysis

-In a Jupyter Notebook, import the SQL database into Pandas and create an engine via SQLalchemy to read the tables and create the following graphs:
+Imported the SQL database into Pandas to read tables and generated graphs on salary ranges for employees and average salary by title.

-1. A histogram to visualise the most common salary ranges for employees.
-2. A bar chart of average salary by title.

-#### Import the SQL database into Pandas

 ```python
 # Dependencies and Setup